 5 Gallon Aquarium

-A 5 gallon aquarium does not provide your fish with a lot of space.
-We would not recommend that a Betta is kept with any other fish species in a tank this small.
+A 5-gallon aquarium does not provide your fish with a lot of space.
+We would not recommend that a betta be kept with any other fish species in a tank this small.

 If you do want some tank mates, you could add some non-fish inhabitants like snails or shrimp.